About Blue Hills Nature Camp

-Laney Marcotte (she/her) is excited to return for her second year as director of Blue Hills Nature Camp.
-Laney has extensive experience working with children of all ages: For the past 8 years, she has worked in outdoor education, summer camps—including 40-day, overnight camp trips in the backcountry—and environmental education programs all over the U.S. She holds a B.S. in Biology from Bucknell University and a M.S. in Environmental Education from Southern Oregon University.
+Laney Marcotte (she/her) is excited to return for her third year as director of Blue Hills Nature Camp.
+Laney has extensive experience working with children of all ages: For the past 10 years, she has worked in outdoor education, summer camps—including 40-day, overnight camp trips in the backcountry—and environmental education programs all over the U.S. She holds a B.S. in Biology from Bucknell University and a M.S. in Environmental Education from Southern Oregon University.

 “This was my 5-year-old's first nature camp/first real camp experience, and it was AWESOME.
 He was nervous at first, but the counselors made him feel very comfortable very quickly.
 I can't wait to sign him up again next year.” —2023 Camp Parent

 The Camp Handbook packet contains important information for families, including drop-off and pick-up instructions, health and safety procedures, packing lists, and more.
 Please be sure to read this prior to the start of your camper’s first session.

 The 2024 camp handbook will be available soon.

 Our camp complies with the regulations of the Massachusetts Department of Public Health (105 CMR 430) and is licensed by the Milton Board of Health.